 Split tunneling

-Safe Connect VPN now offers split tunneling, but it's only available with a couple of streaming services.
+Safe Connect VPN now offers split tunneling, but it can only be used with a couple of streaming services.
 Other VPNs allow you to list specific websites and apps you wish to be excluded from the VPN connection, but we're glad Safe Connect added this feature.

 If you want to use a VPN for most of your online activities while using some sites or apps that block VPNs, you’ll want to get a VPN that offers split tunneling.
 It’s helpful to keep most of your activity private while still allowing you access to sites you want.